Leroy Kelly: Career

-He was selected by the Browns in the eighth round of the 1964 NFL draft.
+He was selected 110th overall by the Browns in the eighth round of the 1964 NFL draft.
 Buddy Young, who was working for the NFL at the time, brought Kelly to the Browns' attention as a potential draft pick.
-When Kelly was in danger of being cut in training camp because an injury was limiting his play, Jim Brown went to the coach and team trainer to convince them to give Kelly a week to heal, and his job was saved.
+When Kelly was in danger of being cut in training camp because an injury was limiting his play, Jim Brown, one of the greatest college and professional football players of all time, and the first person selected to the NFL's 100th Anniversary team, went to the coach and team trainer to convince them to give Kelly a week to heal, and his job was saved.

 As a Cleveland rookie he was a key return man, averaging 24.3 yards per return and contributing to the Browns' 1964 NFL championship.
 He was backup running back behind featured fullback Jim Brown and blocking halfback Ernie Green.
 He moved up to become the Browns' featured running back after Brown's retirement at the end of the 1965 season.
 The Browns would make the playoffs in 7 of the 10 years Kelly played for them.

-Jim Brown, one of the greatest college and professional football players of all time, and the first person selected to the NFL's 100th Anniversary team, told Browns coach Blanton Collier that he need not worry about Brown's retirement because Kelly would be a great replacement and a top NFL running back.
+Brown told Browns coach Blanton Collier that he need not worry about Brown's retirement because Kelly would be a great replacement and a top NFL running back.
 Hall of fame receiver Paul Warfield, who was the Browns first draft pick in 1964, considered Kelly's kick returning that year a key to the team's championship success, and that Kelly's return ability and style generally caused a change in strategy around the league for kick returns.

-When Jim Brown retired before the 1966 season, Kelly became the starter.
+When Brown retired before the 1966 season, Kelly became the starter.
 For the next three years, he rushed for 1,000 yards each year, with a total of 3,585, led the league in rushing touchdowns, and led the NFL in rushing in 1967 and 1968, after having finished second to Gale Sayers in 1966.
 Although second to Sayers in total yards in 1966, he led the NFL with a 5.5 yards-per-carry average, 1,507 total yards, 15 rushing touchdowns and 16 total touchdowns.